vijayredkar/microservices-platform/README.md

 Since the focus of this implementation is creating platform components, hence the micro services related to business application are kept trivial.

-In the business logic flow the catalog-svc which calls the pricing-svc synchronously using REST to gather the item and the price.
+In the business logic flow the catalog-svc calls the pricing-svc synchronously using REST to gather the item and the price.

 Steps to build and run-